cloudmesh/cloudmesh-pi-burn/docs/tutorial_scrub.md

 - https://cloudmesh.github.io/pi/tutorial/raspberry-burn-windows/ (burn a raspberry cluster from windows)

-4. Replace most of the out-of-date pi-burn Github README with links to the up-to-date pi-planet tutorials. https://github.com/cloudmesh/cloudmesh-pi-burn/blob/main/README.md

 ## Working Pi Burning Tutorials:

 Burning a set of pre-configured Raspberry OS cards for Raspberry Pis with Wifi Access